Food With A Past

 Consider our fields of White Sonora wheat, pastures of rugged criollo cattle, and orchards heavy with Kino heritage fruit trees.
 More heritage foods listed on the Slow Food International Ark of Taste are grown within 100 miles of Tucson than any other city in North America.
 Volunteers at Mission Garden are collecting many of those foods into a garden planted on a plot of land that’s been producing food for 4,000 years.

-From food banks, seed libraries and farmers’ markets, to community gardens, community kitchens and literary luminaries writing on food and culture, we are serving as a nursery grounds for new innovations, not merely for preserving our food heritage.
+We are serving as a nursery grounds for new innovations, not merely for preserving our food heritage.

 Down the street from Mission Garden, in Tucson’s newly thriving downtown, are dozens of chefs—with a James Beard award winner—preparing many of these heritage foods in distinctly modern ways, such as cholla bud escabeche at Janos Wilder’s Downtown Kitchen + Cocktails.